-- 1/2 teaspoon salt
+- 1/2 teaspoon kosher salt

-- 6 tablespoons unsalted butter cold, and cut into small chunks
+- 5 tablespoons unsalted butter cold, and cut into small chunks

-- 1 cup pistachios chopped
+- 1/2 cup pistachios chopped

-- 1 cup semi-sweet chocolate chips
+- 1/2 cup white chocolate chips

-Transfer to a well-floured surface.
+- Transfer to a well-floured surface.
 Sprinkle a little flour over the dough.
 Pat the dough into a 7-inch square, about 1 inch high.
 Cut into 8 triangles, or use a biscuit cutter to cut dough circles out.

-Bake for 15 minutes until they are lightly golden around the edges.
+- Bake for 15 minutes until they are lightly golden around the edges.
 Cool in the pan for one minute, and transfer to a cooling rack.
 Allow to cool and set up before digging in, or at least try to let them cool a little bit!

-Scones are easy to make, but if you find stirring the dough together a bit tricky and some the flour refuses to combine, don't be afraid to get in there with your hands.
+- Scones are easy to make, but if you find stirring the dough together a bit tricky and some the flour refuses to combine, don't be afraid to get in there with your hands.
 They are after all your best tools in the kitchen.
 You want the dough a little damp and sticky, so they aren't dry hockey pucks, but if the dough it too sticky sprinkle with a little extra flour and they should come together in a snap.